“She’s got a brain the size of a planet, and she’s an extremely smooth and persuasive advocate.”

 Amy has been at the forefront of developing case law in the Court of Protection under the Mental Capacity Act 2005.
 Her medical treatment cases often involve life and death issues.
 Her welfare cases include those about the deprivation of liberty of vulnerable people in social care settings, such as Cheshire West (Supreme Court).

-Amy has particular expertise in mental health law.
+Amy has particular expertise in mental health law, including PJ (Supreme Court) on community treatment orders.
 This is set out in more detail in her clinical negligence and healthcare profile, and is also related to her Court of Protection work.

 Amy’s broader medical law practice encompasses varied issues such as fertility treatment, DNA and end of life matters, in diverse types of proceedings or on an advisory basis.
 She is brought in to act on clinical negligence cases or other claims such as contract where legal or other complex issues have arisen.